2025 Miami Grand Prix

 The 2025 Miami Grand Prix (officially known as the Formula 1 Crypto.com Miami Grand Prix 2025) was a Formula One motor race that was held on May 4, 2025, at the Miami International Autodrome in Miami Gardens, Florida, United States.
 It was the sixth round of the 2025 Formula One World Championship and the second of six Grands Prix in the season to utilise the sprint format.

 Kimi Antonelli of Mercedes took sprint pole position for the event.
 Lando Norris of McLaren won the sprint ahead of his teammate Oscar Piastri and Lewis Hamilton of Ferrari.
 Verstappen took pole for the Grand Prix.
 Piastri won the Grand Prix ahead of Norris and Antonelli's teammate George Russell.
 This would be the final race in F1 for Alpine driver Jack Doohan, as he would be replaced by the team's reserve driver Franco Colapinto before the following Emilia Romagna Grand Prix.

+Piastri's third consecutive Grand Prix victory increased his points total to 131, extending his lead over Norris to 16 points.
+Max Verstappen remained in third with 99 points, six points ahead of Russell in fourth.
+The top five in the Constructors' Standings remained unchanged, but McLaren extended their lead over Mercedes to 105 points.